Learn to develop the right strategies and tactics for book marketing that fit your path to publication, your personality, and your resources

 I was not disappointed.
 Or bored.
 And no, you won’t get the same stuff browsing the Internet.
 I won’t give away any of her secrets because you can go to her blog, website, and Twitter where she generously shares her knowledge of writing and publishing.
 But you won’t get a bag full of tools all packed up and ready to go like you will on her webinar.

-I learned more from Jane in my one-hour consult than any other class, webinar, or book.
+I learned more from Jane than any other class, webinar, or book.
 Not only does she explain everything and really drill down to what you need to do, she offers practical and time-saving tips as well as advice and resources to move the project forward.
-I highly recommend her services.
 She is, in one word, amazing!

 You’ll receive the following